-Each National Families Week a number of prominent Australians are designated as National Families Week Champions.
+Each year, a number of prominent Australians help spread the National Families Week message across the country.
 They promote the Week through their networks, by issuing media statements and attending events.
 Families Australia greatly values the role played by our fabulous Champions!

 Deirdre Cheers is an experienced CEO of Barnardos Australia and well-known and respected leader in Australian child protection and child welfare.
 With an extensive professional social work career, she has a broad range of skills and experience in management as well as direct service delivery of child protective services, family preservation and early intervention, and the full continuum of out-of-home care in Australian and international contexts.

 With qualifications including Masters Degrees in Social Work and Public Administration, Deirdre has an extensive publication and presentation record across a range of areas concerning vulnerable children, young people and families, and including policy, practice and research.
 Deirdre is a former Chair and Deputy Chair of the NSW child welfare peak body ACWA (Association of Children’s Welfare Agencies), and current Board Director.
 She continues to participate in a variety of Advisory Committees and Ministerial Councils at both State and Australian government levels from 1994 to date, is a Graduate of the Australian Institute of Company Directors, and a long-standing member of the Australian Association of Social Workers.